Katie BrunnerPage address: https://www.mnsu.edu/cmst/faculty/brunner.html

 Study Abroad, University of Limerick-Ireland (2006, spring)

-As the Assistant Director of Forensics, I have the unique opportunity to help students practice and perfect the skills we teach in the Communication Studies classroom.
+As the Director of Forensics, I have the unique opportunity to help students practice and perfect the skills we teach in the Communication Studies classroom.
 Minnesota State Mankato was where I started my journey as a teacher and graduate assistant coach for the Maverick Forensics team and I am so excited to come full circle and re-join this excellent institution!
 I am particularly interested in examining the cross-over of skills taught in the critical communication classroom and in forensics coaching.
 I am incredibly passionate about understanding intersections of Christian and LGBTQ+ identity.
 Outside of work, I love seeing live music/theater, camping/hiking/tubing, and hanging out with my amazing partner Wesley and our one year old daughter, Naomi.

 Performance of Literature, Advanced Public Speaking, Professional Communication & Interviewing, Fundamentals of Human Communication